-- Out-of-pocket expenses, deductibles, co-insurance co-pays, prescription medications and supplies not paid by your medical, dental or vision benefit options, whether your coverage is under an AA-sponsored plan or any other health plan. - Certain types of over-the-counter items purchased without a prescription and used to alleviate or treat personal injuries or sicknesses of the employee and/or the eligible dependents may be eligible for reimbursement through your HCFSA.
+- Out-of-pocket expenses, deductibles, co-insurance co-pays, prescription medications and supplies not paid by your medical, dental or vision benefit options, whether your coverage is under an AA-sponsored plan or any other health plan - Certain types of over-the-counter items purchased without a prescription and used to alleviate or treat personal injuries or sicknesses of the employee and/or the eligible dependents may be eligible for reimbursement through your HCFSA.
 For instance, insulin, bandages, crutches and contact lens solution, and the like.
-Refer to the list of eligible items by visiting the PayFlex website.
+Refer to the list of eligible items by visiting PayFlex's Web site at www.mypayflex.com.